bey-dev/n8n-nodes-beyondpresence/README.md

 ## Features

+- **Process webhook**: Handle and filter webhook events from Beyond Presence.
 - **Create agent**: Create a video agent and get a ready-to-use call link.
 - **Get available avatars**: Fetch available avatars for use.